benvacha/mrkdwn/README.md

 ### Variables
-- `$[variableName]` will be markuped to the variable value, or variable name if definition not found
+- `$[variableName]` will be markuped to the variable value, or variable name if definition not found.
-- `$[variableName]: variable value` will be removed from markup, but used to define a variable
+- `$[variableName]: variable value` will be removed from markup, but used to define a variable.
-- Variable definitions can be anywhere in the markdown and will be markuped before any variable usage
+- Variable definitions can be anywhere in the markdown and will be markuped before any variable usage.
-- Variable definitions are case sensative
+- Variable definitions are case sensative.
-- Duplicate variable definitions will overwrite previous values
+- Duplicate variable definitions will overwrite previous values.

 ###### mrkdwn
 `Current version $[variable]`